 The option to speak to a person should of course be available through pressing a key, rather than being invited to say e.g. “operator” which the person who stammers may be unable to do.

 One of the ‘top tips’ in an Ofcom document on call centres is that an option of speaking to an operator should be included in the initial menu.
-See Disabled customers and call centres (link to ofcom.org.uk).
+See Disabled customers and call centres (link to archive of ofcom.org.uk).

 Possible alternative adjustments: